Becoming a First Year Faculty Member

 Future Professors Development Circle

 Explore pedagogical issues, effective and disruptive teaching strategies, and gain confidence in your ability to teach at the college level.
 This professional development circle helps graduate students to teach in the academy, whether they are currently teaching, working as a teaching assistant, or considering teaching as a career path.
 Share teaching tips, tricks, and get support from other future professors.
-Although the topic of each meeting will be based on chapters in the award-winning book, What the Best College Teachers Do (Harvard UP, 2004), there are no “required” readings.
 See the CTLT website for topics.

 This workshop will feature staff from ISU’s Research & Sponsored Programs who will give you an overview of the grant writing process.
-Learn why we apply for extramurally supported projects, the administrative process required for submitting proposals, and helpful tips for producing high quality applications that will make you more competitive in getting awards.
+Learn why we apply for extramurally supported projects, the administrative process required for submitting proposals, and helpful tips for producing high-quality applications that will make you more competitive in getting awards.
 Lunch will be served & pre-registration is required.
-Presented by: Jason Wagoner, Research & Sponsored Programs.
+Presented by: Lindsay Thompson, Research & Sponsored Programs.

 Making Thesis/Dissertation Formatting Easy

-Get tips on negotiating that first job offer.
-Learn how to go about negotiation, what is negotiable, and hear the perspectives of the person hiring and the person being hired.
+Get tips on securing your first job after Graduate School.
+Learn tips on the application process, interviewing, and negotiating the offer.
 This panel discussion will feature alumni who have recently gone through the process.
-This workshop is focused on master's degree level students seeking jobs outside of higher education, but anyone is welcome.
+This workshop is focused on master's degree level students seeking jobs and doctoral students seeking non-faculty positions, but anyone is welcome.
 Co-Sponsored by the Graduate School & The Career Center.
-Presented by: TBA

 Set-Up Your ProQuest Account